Church Planting Residency

 - Recruit and develop volunteers and staff necessary to support initial offerings.

 - Establish community rhythms by executing planned programs and continue communicating identity and values.

 - Solidify an ongoing strategy for cultivating local financial stewardship and determine what external support is needed as the incubation period ends.

 - Serve as lead pastor for the new church, leading the elder board and staff team.

 - Oversee pastoral rites and rituals exercised by the church.

 - Continue as a participating member of the CCD community of churches providing support, encouragement, and resources as able and as needed.

 - Contribute to ongoing multiplication by hosting church planting residents when ready.

 Salary is dependent on education and experience, and it is predicated on an expectation of 50% time (20 hours per week).
 The candidate is expected to raise funds or secure secondary employment to supplement income.

-For any additional questions or to speak to someone about the Church Planting Residency, email us at firstname.lastname@example.org.
-To apply for a residency with NDC, fill out the application below.
+To apply for a residency with NDC, fill out the application at the link below.